Many funding opportunities exist for students in the School of Fine Arts.

 School of Fine Arts

 For both the Marks Family Endowment and Zachs Award, students must submit an application that includes a project description and detailed budget.
-The deadline for both awards is Friday, March 31, 2017, and applications are due via the online application form by 5.00 pm.

 Students applying for these two funds are strongly encouraged to attend a Grants Workshop to be offered on February 17, 2017, by Dean Anne D’Alleva.
 This session will help students learn how to develop a project, write an effective proposal, and create an accurate budget.
 SFA students will receive an email invitation to this event.